 Chemical control should not be used unless all other methods have failed because flies have become resistant to many insecticides making fly populations difficult to control with such chemicals.

-- Though aerosol fly sprays will have little to no lasting affect outdoors, they can provide quick knockdown and kill flies on contact, so can be used just prior to picnics and outings – being sure that no insecticide contacts food or areas that food may contact.
+- Though aerosol fly sprays will have little to no lasting effect outdoors, they can provide quick knockdown and kill flies on contact, so can be used just prior to picnics and outings – being sure that no insecticide contacts food or areas that food may contact.

 - Insecticide fly baits can be put out in small bait stations to attract and kill flies.
 This can be particularly effective in dumpster areas if proper sanitation is followed.
 Always keep baits, and other pesticides, away from possible contact with children, pets, and non-target wildlife.